MyFirstBitcoin/Light-Node-Directory/United States -- Bismarck Bitcoin Meetup/README.md

 Working to build a network of bitcoiners throughout North Dakota with a focus on family friendly workshops.

 ## 👥 Our Team
 Myself and my wife are starting to build this local Bitcoin community.
-We are excited for the future and looking for others to be involved!
+Looking for others to be involved!
 <img src="https://github.com/MyFirstBitcoin/Light-Node-Directory/blob/main/team_placeholder.png" width="500" alt="Team Picture"> <!-- 1 picture maximum -->

 ## 🎓 Graduations